-Numerous writers state that the first quarantine station in the Mediterranean was established in Ragusa in 1377(The Lazareti were eventually moved to the mainland, which still stand today as a commercial-entertainment centre.)Three recent studies by public health specialists explore this world-first:: Frati (00)., Lang and Borovecki (01), and Cliff, Smallman-Raynor and Stevens (10) While quarantine stations may be considered a social fairness measure like hospices and government-employed physicians, arguably the 1377 quarantine station was, as is well documented in deliberations of the Great Council, in the first instance motivated by the need to continue doing business. after the first waves of the Black Death.
-In the middle of the 14th. century
+Numerous writers state that the first quarantine station in the Mediterranean was established in Ragusa in 1377 (the Lazareti were eventually moved to the mainland and still stand today as a commercial and entertainment centre).
+Three recent studies by public health specialists explore this world first: Frati (2000), Lang and Borovečki (2001), and Cliff, Smallman-Raynor and Stevens (2009).
+While quarantine stations may be considered a social fairness measure like hospices and government-employed physicians, arguably the 1377 quarantine station was, as is well documented in deliberations of the Great Council, in the first instance motivated by the need to continue doing business after the first waves of the Black Death in the middle of the 14th century (on the last see especially Frati).

-Government's direct role in the economy was indeed not large-including surprisingly less expenditure on military and naval forces than one might expect in this period (we elaborate in Section III.(v).).
-But there was as in other city-states regulation of professions and crafts with guilds as in the rest of Europe (though it is not clear how restrictive they were).
-Also common were brotherhoods or fraternities ("bratovsta" in Croatian) which also acted as early forms of commercial, shareholding companies and investment pools.36 Further, the stte did provide direct subsidization and some control in three areas: shipbuilding, maintenance of grain reserves for times of crisis, accumulation, and promotion of textile manufacturing in the mid-15th.c.
+Government's direct role in the economy was indeed not large - including surprisingly less expenditure on military and naval forces than one might expect in this period (we elaborate in Section 3.5).
+But there was, as in other city-states, regulation of professions and crafts through the guilds, as in the rest of Europe, though it is not clear how restrictive they were.
+Also common were brotherhoods or confraternities ("bratovština" in Croatian) which also acted as early forms of commercial, shareholding companies and investment pools.38 Further, the state did provide direct subsidization and some control in three areas: shipbuilding, maintenance of grain reserves for times of crisis, accumulation, and promotion of textile manufacturing in the mid-15th century.
 The first two were in place throughout Ragusan history and are considered by most historians to have been fairly successful interventions.
-The third is an excellent early example of protectionism to encourage an infant-industry, today known as Industrial Policy- IP.
-This is considered .. not very successful.
-Most analysts recognize its failure and note that , sensibly, the government eventually did so too ,and ended this policy after a century by bout 1550.
-Stuard (92-p.163) explains the government reasoning as a reaction to the external shock in mid 15th century, when scarcity in supply of rough textiles from Florence threatened an important trade-line with the Balkans But she too agrees this was not in the end very successful.
-Carter (72-p.
-294-308) gives a very detailed account of the repeated and futile efforts to support the industry.:"Throughout the period 1450-1550 government legislation on cloth manufacture was continually trying to bolster production...[using various measures like] customs duty...incentives for merchants to sell home-made cloth... regulating quality standards...financial support for a central workshop..
-[But]competition was being felt with increasing effect in 16th.c...Dubrovnik's government, on reading this situation, began to invest in alternative industries such as gold and silver working which by the second half of the century had more importance for export trade".
+The third is an excellent early example of protectionism to encourage an infant-industry, today known as Industrial Policy - IP.
+This is